Introduction to Object Oriented Programming¶

 Programming Classes and Objects¶

-However, I will start with the new syntax because it is simpler and easier to understand.
+We will focus with the new syntax because it is simpler and easier to understand.
 In fact, that's its purpose: to be a better syntax for an existing implementation.
 This is sometimes called syntactic sugar.
-So, for that reason, we'll introduce the new syntax first, and then proceed to the older syntax that means the same thing.
+So, for that reason, we'll introduce the new syntax first, and defer the older syntax that means the same thing.

 Modern Syntax¶